devnull-cz/unix-linux-prog-in-c-labs/2023/labs-2023-11-06/assignments.md

 Gracefully skip the libraries that do not adhere to the plugin framework APIs.
 Copy one of the system libraries (from e.g. `/usr/lib` directory) to the current directory to test this out.

+Implement `init` and `fini` functions for the libraries that will print a label (library name and whether this is init or fini) to `stdout`.

 # Zombie army

 Create a program that produces selected number of zombies and then exits.